-There are lots of organisations, support groups and helpful books to help you cope with symptoms and side effects caused by cancer and its treatment.
+There are lots of organisations, support groups and books to help you cope with symptoms and side effects caused by cancer and its treatment.

 Cancer Research UK information and support

-Cancer Research UK is the largest cancer research organisation in the world outside of the USA.
-We fund research on all aspects of cancer from its causes to treatment and prevention.
+Cancer Research UK is the largest cancer research organisation in the world outside the USA.
+We fund research on all aspects of cancer from its causes to prevention and treatment.

 Cancer Chat is our online forum where you can share experiences.

 NHS 111 gives information if you need fast medical help but its not a 999 emergency.